 This packing list covers everything you (might) need for having a comfortable trekking in Nepal.
 Now it’s very important that you don’t overpack yourself.
 Take some time for yourself to reflect on what you really need, and what not.
 If you’re having the feeling that you won’t have enough t-shirt, sweaters, etc…, don’t worry if you smell bad because everyone does after a couple of days on the trek!

 A lot of these things are for sale in Kathmandu, but know that most of these items will be fake ones and won’t be the same quality as the original ones.
-But in our opinion, if your trekking in Nepal will be your only one or you plan to travel further and don’t want to carry everything with you, then buying stuff in Kathmandu can be a cheap decision.
+But in our opinion, if your trekking in Nepal will be your only one or you plan to travel further and don’t want to carry everything with you, then buying stuff in Kathmandu can be a cheap and good decision.

 Let us know in the comments if there’s something you think that can benefit other trekkers to take with them!